 Can You Become a RN Without a BSN?

 A lot of people think that they can become Registered Nurses even without a BSN degree.
-But, you do not qualify for national certification and licensing boards to practice as RNs if your nursing degree is less than a BSN degree.
+You can qualify for national certification and licensing boards to practice as an RN if your nursing degree is less than a BSN degree.

-So, suppose you are interested in becoming a practical nurse (LPN) or an administrator position like director, vice president, or chief nursing officer.
-In that case, you’ll need to get your Bachelor of Science in Nursing first.
+So, suppose you are interested in becoming an administrator position like director, vice president, or chief nursing officer.
+You’ll need to get your Bachelor of Science in Nursing first.

 After earning their bachelor of science online while pursuing the national licensure exam, RNs can choose among many advanced practice opportunities available.
 Such as Certified Nurse-Midwife (CNM), clinical nurse specialist (CNS), the family registered nurse practitioner (FNP), and certified registered nurse anesthetist (CRNA).

 If you relocate to a different community or plan to work at other hospitals, you must inquire about the national certification of your nursing degree.